The Engineered Future

 No longer will mutations be largely an undirected process.
 Instead changes in organisms will be made deliberately, in the hope of better fitting them to their expected environment.

 Similarly recombination will no longer be a process of finding a mate and mixing their genes with your own.
-Instead, the entire biosphere will be a potential reserve of useful genes which might prospectively be employed.
+Instead, the entire biosphere will be a potential reserve of useful genes which might potentially be employed.
 Nor need one creature be picked as a mate - instead genes from any number of creatures could be used.

 Ultimately, selection will still remain - but the ways in which it acts may change somewhat.